Online Students Qualified For Extended GI Bill Benefits with REMOTE Act

-REMOTE Act Allows Veteran Students to Still Receive Full GI Bill Benefits
+REMOTE Act Allowed Veterans to Study Online, Receive Full GI Bill Benefits

-Due to the ongoing pandemic, Congress will extend the GI Bill protections for student veterans that are still required to take remote classes.
-This will help many veterans who are attending college, and who have no choice but to still be remote.
+Due to the ongoing pandemic, Congress extended the GI Bill protections for student veterans that were still required to take remote classes due to COVID-19 restrictions.
+This move was designed to help veterans attending college, and who had no choice but to take remote classes due to the pandemic.

-Before the pandemic, veteran students who went to school remotely received half of the housing benefit.
+Before COVID, veterans taking classes remotely received half of the Post 9-11 GI Bill housing benefit.
 In 2020, they allowed veteran students who had to go to school remotely to receive the full amount.
 This helped fill in the financial gap when students who were normally in school traditionally needed to start schooling online.
 This was set to expire on December 21st.

 “At a time when we are trying to keep veterans housed and encouraging them to pursue higher education, the last thing we can afford is to let these protections expire and risk derailing their studies or, even worse, forcing them out of their homes.
 I’m encouraged to see our bill pass the House today to protect student veterans’ benefits and I’m optimistic we can get it to President Biden’s desk soon.” – Rep. Levin.

 The American Legion, Disabled Veterans of America (DAV), National Association of Veterans Program Administrators (NAVPA), Veterans Education Success (VES), as well as the Veterans of Foreign Wars (VFW) endorsed this legislation.

 - GI Bill Housing Payments Going Up for Some Online Classes

 - Debating the 90/10 Rule in Veteran Education